bionetgen/bionetgen/README.md

 regeneration, and elastic properties.
 Phys.
 Rev. E - Stat.
 Nonlinear, Soft Matter Phys.
 82(5), 2 (2010).

+## Usage

+    $ ./build/voronoi config.json

+## Configuration

+Use the config.json file to set parameters for the algorithm.

+The *main* operation mode can be selected by changing the values of *generate* and *simulate* in the config file.
+If only generate is true, a voronoi geometry will be generated and saved as the output.
+If simulate is also true, simulated annealing will additionally be performed before the geometry is saved to the output files.
+If only simulate is true, a previously saved geometry will be read from the input files, simulated annealing will be perfomed and the result will be saved to the output files.

 ## Building

+### Building on Linux

+Assumes you have `cmake`, `make`, and a C/C++ compiler installed.

     $ mkdir build
     $ cd build